Easy quantum groups: 12d. Beyond easiness

 (1) In the classical case, we believe that the uniform, half-homogeneous, oriented groups are those that we know, with some bistochastic versions excluded.
 This is of course something quite heavy, well beyond easiness, with the potential tools available for proving such things coming from advanced finite group theory and Lie algebra theory.
 Our uniformity axiom could play a key role here, when combined with \cite{sto}, in order to exclude all the exceptional objects which might appear on the way.

 (2) In the free case, under similar assumptions, we believe that the solutions should be those that we know, once again with some bistochastic versions excluded.
-This is something heavy, too, related to the above-mentioned well-known conjecture $<G_N,S_N^+>=\{G_N',S_N^+\}$.
-Indeed, assuming that we would have such a formula, and perhaps some more formulae of the same type as well, we can in principle work out our way inside the cube, from the edge and face projections to $G_N$ itself, and in this process $G_N$ would become easy.
+This is something heavy, too, related to a well-known conjecture, namely $<G_N,S_N^+>=\{\bar{G}_N,S_N^+\}$.
+Indeed, assuming that we would have such a formula, and perhaps some more formulae of the same type as well, we could in principle work out our way inside the cube, from the edge and face projections to $G_N$ itself, and in this process $G_N$ would become easy.
 This would be the straightforward strategy here.

 (3) In the group dual case, the orientability axiom simplifies, because the group duals are discrete in our sense.
 We believe that the uniform, twistable, oriented group duals should appear as combinations of certain abelian groups, which appear in the classical case, with duals of varieties of real reflection groups, which appear in the real case.
 This is probably the easiest question in the present series, and the most reasonable one, to start with.
 However, there are no concrete results so far, in this direction.